bvirk/.jedit/README.md

 ##### Rules of this info:

-- \<Settings Directory\> is implied, when mentioning files names directories without paths.
+- \<Settings Directory\> is implied, when mentioning files names without paths.

 ### if installed without java as OS package - ie. as Oracle tar.gz unpacked in /opt
 - run java -jar jedit5.5.0install.jar as root having set JAVA_HOME and having java's bin in PATH